Reading Tips5 min read

 A Foundation for Lifelong Reading

-The goal isn't just to teach reading—it's to create readers.
-Readers who turn to books for pleasure, information, and comfort throughout their lives.
-Personalized books plant the seed of reading love in fertile soil, making children believe that books are meaningful, that stories matter, and that they belong in the world of readers.
+Personalized books plant the seed of reading love in fertile soil.
+They make children believe three things that matter more than any specific literacy skill: that books can be about them, that stories are worth their time, and that they belong in the world of readers.

-When a child grows up knowing that once upon a time, they were the hero of their own storybook, they carry that magic with them forever.
+When a child grows up knowing that once upon a time, they were the hero of their own storybook, they carry that certainty with them โ€” into classrooms, libraries, and eventually, into the books they choose to read on their own.

-Ready to Create Your Child's Story? ✨
+Ready to Create Your Child's Story? โœจ

-🪄 Create a Story
+๐Ÿช„ Create a Story

 M